Week 1 : What is Non-Profit and Why is it Tax Exempt

 The Role of the Board: Guardians of the Public Trust

-A nonprofit board of directors or trustees is legally and ethically responsible for safeguarding the organizations mission and assets.
+A nonprofit board of directors or trustees is legally and ethically responsible for protecting the organizations mission and assets.

 1. Duty of Care informed oversight of finances, programs, and leadership